nawww83/lfsr/README.md

-# Linear Feedback Shift Registers
+# Linear Feedback Shift Registers (LFSR) in cryptography
-Linear Feedback Shift Registers, LFSR, and its cryptographic applications.
+LFSR and its cryptographic applications.

 Prime number $p$ and register length $m$ are used.